Putting Linux On My Desktop

 Apple And Java 1.5

 Sun released Java 1.5 (or 5.0 or something) yesterday and today suddenly there’s a whole bunch of people complaining that Apple hasn’t yet ported it to Mac OS X. What the?
 People do realize that porting the JVM takes time right?
 Apple don’t get the final source code from Sun until Sun finish it (oddly enough) and Sun only just finished it.
-Sure Apple has had access to prerelease builds from Sun (and similarly Apple Select and Premiere developers have access to a seed release of Java 1.
+Sure Apple has had access to prerelease builds from Sun (and similarly Apple Select and Premiere developers have access to a seed release of Java 1.5).
+It will take time to for Apple to port the JVM and add in all the extra little details they provide (where little amounts to an entire L&F plus more).
+Then it has to go through QA (you do want it tested right?) and then it will be released.
+Daniel Brookshier” leads the charge with the whining.
+Of particular note is the comment:

 I’m NOT Part Of The Opensource Community